Iasmym-Louhanne/hopeflex/README.md

 # Hopeflex E-commerce

 This is a simple example of an e-commerce application using Next.js, Supabase for the database and Stripe for payments.
 The project now includes a basic cart system, a checkout page with shipping calculation by CEP and an admin area protected by password.
+The frontend has been improved with a header, footer and styled product cards.

 ## Setup